CSPI-QE/interop-aws-reporter/README.md

 A reporting tool project based on the [RedHatQE/cloudwash](https://github.com/RedHatQE/cloudwash) cli.

-This tool creates a Slack message report (attached HTML file), containing the data of OCP resources left in a given AWS account.
+This tool creates a Slack message report (with an attached HTML file), containing the data of OCP resources left in a given AWS account.

 Reporting is done directly to a [configured Slack channel](#slack-channel-configuration) using `SlackAPI` or a Slack Webhook url.